Support a young person who missed NCEA credits

-If you know someone who hasn't got all the credits they wanted, first reassure them.
-Let them know they have options and that you're there to help.
+If you know someone who has missed credits they needed, first reassure them.
+Let them know they have options to get where they want, and that you're there to help.

 When they're ready to talk – here are some next steps to think about.

 Returning to school without NCEA credits they need

 If your young person is going back to school without all the NCEA credits they need, here are things you can both do.

 Check their results against marks for internally assessed standards and art portfolios.

 Contact the school if anything doesn’t match up.